chockslam/MusicVisualizerEntropy/README.md

 # MusicVisualizerEntropy
 Music visualizer software built using principles utilized in games development industry, i.e. game engine architecture was used.

-# Assessment_SAfG
-Simple 2D Game Engine built on top of a DirectX wrapper.

 ## Documentation.
 Code is fully commented.